Attractions for children in the Silesian Beskids on rainy days – what to do indoors?

 43 – 460 Wisła

-The Residence of the President of Poland in Wisła is one of the most interesting attractions in the Beskids.
+The Residence of the President of Poland in Wisła is one of the most interesting attractions of the Beskids.
 Built between 1929 and 1931 as a gift from the Silesian people, it served Polish heads of state for decades.
-Previously, there stood a larch hunting lodge of the Habsburgs from the early 20th century.
-The complex consists of the Upper Castle, the official residence of the president, accessible to tourists during his absence, and the Lower Castle with a hotel, restaurant, and conference rooms.
-During the tour, you can see, among others, the entrance hall, Pronaszko’s salon, dining room, palm house, and President Mościcki’s office.
+Previously, there was a larch hunting lodge of the Habsburgs from the early 20th century on this site.
+The complex consists of the Upper Castle, the official president’s residence open to tourists when the president is absent, and the Lower Castle housing a hotel, restaurant, and conference rooms.
+During the tour, visitors can see, among others, the entrance hall, Pronaszko salon, dining room, palm house, and President Mościcki’s office.

 Skiing Museum in Wisła